jmertic/.github/profile/README.md

 Feel free to `fork` it, create your updates, and generate pull requests with your enhancements.

 To help feel free to reach out to Henri Kuiper at henrikuiper@zdevops.com.

+Details on the licensing of the files on the CBT Tape can be found [here](../NOTICE.md).